mrgnhnt96/revali/doc-site/docs/constructs/revali_server/request/1-overview.md

 ```

 :::tip
-Read more about the Lifecycle Component's context [here](../context/overview).
+Read more about the [Lifecycle Component's context][lifecycle-context].
 :::

 ### Via Binding